BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 ### Chapter 3
 - I liked this chapter.
 The section at the end of the chapter works better in narrative non-fiction than it would have in fiction.
 It is now the narrator simply telling the reader the history of the town, this is much more inline with the reader's expectations.
 ### Chapter 4
+- This is the first time we see the hotel.
+The thing is that the hotel is almost like a character in the book and, therefore, needs sufficient description.
+I wanted you to t